resistics/resistics/docs/source/formats/timeseries/ATS-timeseries.rst

     - All channels are in integer counts

-ATS files are opened in resistics using the :class:`~resistics.ioHandlers.dataReaderATS.DataReaderATS` class.
+ATS files are opened in resistics using the :class:`~resistics.time.reader_ats.TimeReaderATS` class.
 An example is provided below:

 .. literalinclude:: ../../../../examples/formats/atsReaderExamples.py
     :linenos: